The complete guide to creating a Confluence wiki

 While sometimes the terms are used interchangeably, there are actually some key differences between wikis and knowledge bases.
 In Confluence, these differences are mainly related to the level of collaboration allowed and the structure of the Confluence space.

-let users freely collaborate.
-This gives employees the power to pool their knowledge and create content together.
+Confluence wikis let users freely collaborate, meaning any employees are able to pool their knowledge and create content together.
 It also has a more informal structure that evolves over time, with users adding content in a more ad-hoc way.
 There is minimal gatekeeping over who can add and edit information.

-are more structured and formal.
-They tend to follow a standardised structure and hierarchy and limit editing privileges to a select few.
+On the other hand, Confluence knowledge bases are more structured and formal.
+They tend to follow a standardised structure and hierarchy, and they also limit editing privileges to a select few.
 These practices help to keep the information accurate and relevant.

 It's ultimately up to you to decide whether to use Confluence as a wiki or knowledge base - though your organisation can have both!